starjob42/datasetjsp/README.md

 ```

-If git lfs does not work, additionlly the dataset can be downloaded from
+If Git LFS does not work, the dataset can also be downloaded from:
 ([google drive](https://drive.google.com/drive/folders/1EChWtjhYQSWMdMiGEm4t5GGtB_jKpbPC?usp=sharing))

 # JSSP LLM Format Dataset